hashicorp/terraform-provider-azurerm/website/docs/d/servicebus_subscription.html.markdown

 * `lock_duration` - The lock duration for the subscription.

-* `dead_lettering_on_message_expiration` - Boolean flag which controls whether the Subscription has dead letter support when a message expires.
+* `dead_lettering_on_message_expiration` - Does the Service Bus Subscription have dead letter support when a message expires?

-* `dead_lettering_on_filter_evaluation_error` - Boolean flag which controls whether the Subscription has dead letter support on filter evaluation exceptions.
+* `dead_lettering_on_filter_evaluation_error` - Does the ServiceBus Subscription have dead letter support on filter evaluation exceptions?

-* `enable_batched_operations` - Boolean flag which controls whether the Subscription supports batched operations.
+* `enable_batched_operations` - Are batched operations enabled on this ServiceBus Subscription?

-* `requires_session` - Boolean flag which controls whether this Subscription supports the concept of a session.
+* `requires_session` - Whether or not this ServiceBus Subscription supports session.

-* `forward_to` - The name of a Queue or Topic to automatically forward messages to.
+* `forward_to` - The name of a ServiceBus Queue or ServiceBus Topic where messages are automatically forwarded.

 * `forward_dead_lettered_messages_to` - The name of a Queue or Topic to automatically forward Dead Letter messages to.